jedhsu/depyth/README.md

 * Effect type.

-**Making type a variable allows type to best represent its meaning, which is a shape of values, rather than a scalar.**
+**Making type a variable allows type to best represent its meaning, which is a collection / shape, rather than a point-wise scalar.**

 ```python